zancas/OTF-Magic-Folder-proposal/objectives.rst

 ===============================================

-*Objective 1* is to write the design document for how to integrate with the local filesystem on multiple platforms.
+*Objective 1* is to write the design document for how to integrate with the local filesystem on Linux and Windows platforms.

 The integration has to be efficient; it can't rescan the entire local magic directory repeatedly as this would cost too much system load for the user to